 \subsection{Estimation}

-Although the parameterization above in Section 4.1 is for a single flight, or a specific flight at a specific time between two airports, our data represent many diverse fights, and there may be many observed and unobserved factors that impact model primitives in an unknown way.
-For example the distance or commerce between cities may affect willingness-to-pay for a first-class seat.
+Although the parameterization above in Section 4.1 is for a single flight or a specific flight at a specific time between two airports, our data represent many diverse fights, and there may be many observed and unobserved factors that impact model primitives in an unknown way.
+For example, the distance or commerce between cities may affect willingness-to-pay for a first-class seat.
 Instead of further parameterizing the model as a function of observables, we propose a flexible approach to estimate the distribution of flight-level heterogeneity.
-The approach has the added benefit of limiting the number of times the model is solved.
+The approach has the benefit of limiting the number of times the model is solved.

-To illustrate our approach, consider the following example.
+To understand our approach, consider the following example.
 We have many instances of the SEA-TPE route in our data, and we treat the prices and quantities sold on each instance of this route as a separate flight.
-Demand in such routes may vary across seasons; for example, there may be a higher willingness to pay for flights in the summer during the tourist season than in the winter.
+Demand for such routes may vary across seasons; for example, there may be a higher willingness-to-pay for flights in the summer during the tourist season than in the winter.
 One approach would be to incorporate the observable characteristics of different flights (e.g., season, sporting events, college attendance) and allow them to affect the willingness-to-pay through some functional form.

-Instead of relying on any such functional form assumption, we take a different approach and instead estimate a random coefficients model to estimate a distribution of demand primitives across flights.
-So, two different instances of the SEA-TPE route (two different flights) are allowed to differ in their demand primitives without us imposing any restriction, and the differences due to seasonality in demand will be captured by (parameters of) the distribution.
-We take this approach because (1) including enough observables to capture differences across flights would result in too many parameters to feasibly estimate the model, and (2) for our counterfactuals, our primary goal is to learn the distribution of demand, and not so much about the relationship between prices and flight-market observable characteristics.
+Instead, {we use} a random coefficients model to estimate a distribution of demand primitives across flights.
+So two different instances of the SEA-TPE route (two different flights) are allowed to differ in their demand primitives, and the differences due to seasonality in demand will be captured by (parameters of) the distribution.
+We take this approach because (1) including enough observables to capture differences across flights would result in too many parameters to feasibly estimate the model, and (2) for our counterfactuals, our primary goal is to learn the distribution of demand and not so much about the relationship between prices and flight-market observable characteristics.